asharma567/asharma567.github.io/_posts/2017-10-05-outlier-analysis-on-dating-app-data.md

 ### next steps:
 - Clustering in this order:
-    1. Tsne to see how well the data clusters i.e. are they disparate data points or do they cluster well.
+    1. t-SNE to see how well the data clusters i.e. are they disparate data points or do they cluster well.
     2. GMM
     3. DBSCAN